Bradley-D/woocommerce-rrp/readme.txt

 6. Here you can see the arrows pointing to the text entered in "Product Price Text" and "Sale Price Text" on an archive.

 == Changelog ==

+= 1.7.5 =
+* Updated single product to not output product price text field when price is empty
+* Updated category view to not output product price text field when price is empty

 = 1.7.4 =
 * Tested on WordPress 5.5.1